suse-edge/misc/slemicro/README.md

 ### Enviroment variables

-It requires a few enviroment variables to be set to customize it, the bare minimum are:
+It requires a few enviroment variables to be set to customize it, the bare minimum are (see [env-minimal.example](env-minimal.example)):

 ```
 # SLE Micro image